ARFID, Neurodivergence and You

 • Salt

-None of these foods are inherently bad, when part of a balanced diet.
-Often, when diets are out of balance such as eating disorders, these foods become the primary ratio of food, and the foods that should be the in majority are too low.
-For more information on what a well balanced healthy diet looks like, check out Nutrition, Health in Body and Mind [LINK].
+None of these foods are inherently bad when part of a balanced diet.
+Often, when diets are out of balance such as eating disorders, these foods become dominant instead of balanced, and the foods that should be the in majority become low to non-existent.
+For more information on what a well balanced healthy diet looks like, check out Nutrition, Health in Body and Mind.

-When we eat these foods, our brain releases some stored Dopamine and Endorphins Neurotransmitter to reinforce the behaviour (eating those foods).
-With the increase in glucose (from the food), Dopamine and Endorphins, we can think more clearly, push ourselves harder and stabilise our mood.
-This can benefit in thinking and feeling can lead to a complex reinforcing feedback loop that is at the core of many eating disorders.
+When we eat these particular foods, our brain releases some stored Endorphins and Dopamine Neurotransmitter to reinforce the behaviour (eating those foods), and our brain doesn’t mind doing this as it has detected that the majority of the ingredients needed to replenish the supply of these neurotransmitters has just been consumed.
+With the increase in glucose (from the food) plus the released Dopamine and Endorphins, we can think more clearly, push ourselves harder and stabilise our mood.
+We often find an immediate benefit in our ability to think and feel, which can then lead to a complex reinforcing feedback loop (eat more of this whenever we feel off) that is at the core of many eating disorders (eating to feel better).

-For a full explanation of this, look at our section on Dopamine.
+For a full explanation of this, look at our section on Dopamine and Eating Disorders.

 Managing ARFID

 It is important to know why you (or the person you are helping) is avoidant.
-Once we know this, we can start to take some actions for it.
+Once we know this, we can start to take some actions for those avoidances, expanding the food palate while cognisant that some things cannot be eaten.